jsacko/LoL-predict/README.md

 ## 🔍 Project Overview

-The system automatically train, evaluate, and serve a predictive model that forecasts the winner of a LoL match given two competing teams.
+The system automatically trains, evaluates, and serves a predictive model that forecasts the winner of a LoL match given two competing teams.
 The system runs daily, updates with new data, makes predictions, and stores results in a live database.

 The model reaches **67% accuracy**, delivering both real-time predictions and daily batch forecasts, and is deployed through a live web platform where users can compete against the AI by submitting their own predictions.

-This project reflects a solid blend of data science, **MLOps**, and **full-stack engineering**, emphasizing **automation**, **scalability**, and **user interactio**, just like in a real-world tech environment.
+This project reflects a solid blend of data science, **MLOps**, and **full-stack engineering**, emphasizing **automation**, **scalability**, and **user interaction**, just like in a real-world tech environment.

 ### ✅ Key Features

 - ☁️ **Azure ML Pipelines:** Core training and evaluation logic encapsulated in reproducible cloud pipelines.
-- 🔄 **End-to-End ETL** + Feature Engineering: extracted raw match and team statistics, cleaned and transformed data into meaningful features for modeling
+- 🔄 **End-to-End ETL** + Feature Engineering: raw match and team statistics are extracted, cleaned, and transformed into meaningful features for modeling
-- 🎯 **Model Training & Experiment Tracking** with XGBoost, Hydra, MLflow, Weight & Biases
+- 🎯 **Model Training & Experiment Tracking** with XGBoost, Hydra, MLflow, Weights & Biases
 - ✅ **Pipeline Versioning & Reproducibility** with DVC
 - 🌐 **API Deployment** with FastAPI and BentoML as a Dockerized microservice
-- ⏱️ **Airflow to orchestrates** daily batch predictions into a Supabase-hosted **PostegreSQL** database
+- ⏱️ **Airflow orchestrates** daily batch predictions into a Supabase-hosted **PostgreSQL** database
 - 📊 **Monitoring** with Grafana + Prometheus: latency, failure rate, traffic
 - 💻 **Frontend App** to interactively deliver predictions and compete against the AI
 - **View the live deployment** [lol-predictions-kappa.vercel.app](https://lol-predictions-kappa.vercel.app/)